jeffduda/dicom_tree/README.md

 # dicom_tree
+To extract meta data from a directory (or directories) of dicom files, use dicom_tree.py

-Scan a directory of dicom files and build a tree (study - series - instance) with tag info
+To create a directory of dicom image files from a image volume (in nifti) and a config file of desired meta data, use dicom_tree_grow.py